saptarshic27/stats426w26/_modules/week-15.md

 ---

 Apr 21
-: Contingency tables, odds ratio, test for independence : Rice 13.1-13.4
+: Course review and looking ahead

 Apr 23
-:
+: No class due to study break